alaingilbert/agl/docs/go_comp_issues.md

-Here is a list of issue while trying to keep Go code as valid AGL code.
+Here is a list of issues encountered while trying to keep Go code as valid AGL code.

 ## Type assert
 ```go